 Q: Why is dirt coming back through my jets?

 This could indicate one of three possibilities: your filter may be undersized, the laterals may be damaged, or the sand may be calcified.
 First, try cleaning the filter with a product like BioGuard® Filter Brite™ (MSRP $15).
 If this doesn’t work, check with one of our experts to see if your filter is properly sized, or if you need a replacement.

 Q: When do I need to clean my cartridge filters?

 We recommend cleaning your cartridge filters at least 2 times per year, once after spring clean up and again at the end of the season before the pool is closed.
-If your pool contains algae, or has a lot of debris to be cleaned regularly, cleaning may be required more often.
-You should also clean them after a problem occurrence.
+If your pool contains algae or has a lot of debris to be cleaned regularly, cleaning may be required more often.
+You should also clean them after a problem occurs.

 Q: How do I clean my cartridge filters?

 Each pool cartridge filter needs to be opened and have the filters removed so that they can be cleaned.
 Refer to your owner’s manual for specific instructions about your particular filter model.